 The following scholarships are awarded by Wharton County Junior College.
-Applications should be directed to the Financial Aid Office (979) 532-6345.

 The Rachel Haden Abshier Memorial Scholarship has been endowed by Mrs. Priscilla Sliva, daughter of Rachel Haden Abshier, her family, and friends.
 Income from the fund will provide a scholarship to a Wharton High School graduate majoring in nursing at Wharton County Junior College.